Round Top Lake Sunset

 As we continue South of Reynolds Peak, its sharp volcanic shapes give way to a gentler series of terrains characterized by dense forest punctuated by bright meadows and refreshing little islands of white granite formations poking out of this vast ocean of volcanic terrain.

-You again exit the Mokelumne Wilderness, this time just to the South of Raymond Meadows Creek.
+We again exit the Mokelumne Wilderness, this time just to the South of Raymond Meadows Creek a bit to the West of Upper Kinney Lake.

 Departing the Mokelumne Wilderness North of Lower Kinney Lake on the Pacific Crest Trail